tony-albanese/ci-project-3/README.md

 + [Rich](https://rich.readthedocs.io/en/stable/introduction.html) is a Python library for displaying rich text in the console.
 The table for the chemical data was created with Rich.
 + [Textualize](https://www.textualize.io/) is a library to make beautiful console applications.
-The library features many built in widgets such as loggers, buttons, form inputs, etc that are ready to use with built in event handlers.
+The library features many built in widgets such as loggers, buttons, form inputs, etc that are ready to use with built-in event handlers.
 This library also has a layout and styling mechanism that is based on CSS that makes placing and styling the widgets relatively easy.
 + [pandas](https://pandas.pydata.org/) This python library is used by data scientists to display, query, and manipualte